 On the other hand, localization isn’t just about language or culture.
 We also need to have market trends, regulations, and development-related factors in mind.
 It’s worth considering that the devices in which the majority of your customers will access social media websites vary by region.
 In the developing world, internet penetration is driven by smartphone usage.
 Some regions still have a high percentage of 3G users, some are already using 5G.
+You should also learn how to create a blog and share some engaging content on your website.
 Having the technical conditions of your audience in mind, you can create content that will be particularly easy to access for them.

 In some instances, customers in a particular region won’t be using the social media platforms you’re accustomed to.
 For instance, let’s say you want to take an opportunity to expand to one of the most promising markets on earth: China.
 Chinese users are not on Facebook or Youtube, due to “The Great Firewall”.
 So, where would you need to be?
 It would depend on your specific target demographic.
 WeChat could be a great option, as well as Douyin (抖音), TikTok’s Chinese equivalent.

 To carry out a successful SEM campaign, we need to set a clear goal and find a way to achieve it.
 First, we need to decide which pages we should link.
 Second, we should learn about our competitors: How do they conduct their campaigns?
 What’s their specific goal?
 Which keywords are they using?
 Third, we have to write smart ads that users can’t help but click.